test-editor/test-editor-backend/README.md

 ## Release

 To release persistence and xtext backend, simply execute `./gradlew release` on the locally checked out master branch.
-This will build and test locally, given the success of the aforementioned the release is tagged with 'v${version}' (version is entered during the release process), committed, writing the new (entered) development version into `gradle.properties`, and commiting this again.
+This will build and test locally, and, if successful, tag the release with 'v${version}' (version is entered during the release process), commit it, write the new (entered) development version into `gradle.properties`, and commit again.
 The travis build will recognize tagged master branches and push respectively tagged docker images to docker hub.

 ## Local development